openseg-group/openseg.pytorch/MODEL_ZOO.md

 | PolyTransform (w/ COCO) | test | 40.1 | 41.2 |

 ### Use SegFix for your own label files

+To apply SegFix, you should first down the offset files [offset_instance.zip](https://drive.google.com/open?id=1UXj6-XCXrPGAzDq3F1GGRpaF32nNTF4m) to `$DATA_ROOT/cityscapes`, and then extract the archive.

 You can use `scripts/cityscapes/segfix_instance.py` to apply SegFix on your own label files.
 Usage:
 ```bash